anazawa/sgfgrove/README.md

 Because it's simplified, *considering a SGF sequence as the node of the tree*, where a SGF sequence is a list of SGF nodes.
-This simplification is based on an (not-so-reliable) observed fact that most of SGF files have no/only some variations.
+This simplification is based on an (not-so-reliable) observed fact that the height of a SGF game tree tends to be much longer than the width, the number of variations.

 ### SGF Properties